 If you like this you might like my Cupcake Pixel Blanket!

 *** You may make and sell products from my patterns but if you do I ask that you link back to my post.
 Please do not copy and post this pattern and claim it as your own.
 Please do not re-publish photos as your own.***

 Want more free patterns?
 Keep in touch on my Repeat Crafter Me Facebook Page for new pattern sneak peeks and when they will be available on my blog!
-And feel free to post pictures of your finished hats and/or links to your shops on my Facebook wall so all can see.
+And feel free to post pictures of your finished /or links to your shops on my Facebook wall so all can see.
 Be sure to also follow me on Instagram!
 I love when you tag me (@repeatcrafterme)!

 NEW!!
 I would love for you to join my brand new private Facebook group: Repeat Crafter Me Crochet.
 Tons of kind and supportive women with crocheting skills of all levels.
 Post your current projects, ask questions, and get inspired!